Adheebashim/Movie_Review_Sentiment_Analysis/README.md

 # Movie_Review_Sentiment_Analysis

 This repository contains a simple web service for sentiment analysis, which includes an AI model developed using scikit-learn  and a Flask web application that serves the model.
 The deployment is orchestrated using Docker and Kubernetes.
-The sentiment analysis model predicts whether a given text (such as a movie review) carries a positive or negative sentiment.   review this and tell is it good or bad
+The sentiment analysis model predicts whether a given text (such as a movie review) carries a positive or negative sentiment.

 ## Project Structure